KingPrice/Secure-File-Management-Application/README.md

   * write: Prints out message on server  //used for testing purposes should remove later

+  * delete: Delete's files from the server

 So far message.txt is just used to be transfered from client to server.

 # TO DO
-1. Add Delete command.
-2. Fix client and server closing after running a command (write is exempt from this)
+1. Fix client and server closing after running a command (write is exempt from this)
-3. Make commands much more robust so they do not break when user misinputs.
+2. Make commands much more robust so they do not break when user misinputs.
-4. Remove write once all other commands are properly implemented.
+3. Remove write once all other commands are properly implemented.
-5. add OPENLDAP functionality.
+4. add OPENLDAP functionality.
-6. complete this list.
+5. complete this list.